ghernandez24/Code-every-day/log2.md

 #### Thoughts:
-- Need more practice on OOP - specifically - understanding core conepts of inhertitance
+- Need more practice on OOP - specifically - understanding core conepts of inhertitance.
+- May have solution that will work.
+Will test out tomorrow ['solution'](https://www.reddit.com/r/learnpython/comments/8z7dfz/how_to_scrape_pages_that_need_cookies_or/)

 #### Link(s) to work: